SJTU-MVCLab/SeeLe/README.md

 **Note:** By default, all scripts will run on an exmaple scene "**Counter**" from **MipNeRF360**.
 If you want to train on other datasets, please modify the `datasets` variable in the script accordingly.

 ### 🏗️ Step-by-Step Training and Rendering
+Instead, you can use the following scripts to run SeeLe step-by-step.
 #### 1. Train the 3DGS Model (30,000 Iterations)
 To train the **3D Gaussian Splatting (3DGS) model**, use:
 ```shell